Dance Moms season 5

 The fifth season of Dance Moms, an American dance reality television created by Collins Avenue Productions, began airing on January 6, 2015, on Lifetime's television network.
 The season concluded on August 18, 2015.
-A total of 45 official episodes and 2 special episodes (Girl Talk 2, Slumber Party!) aired this season.
+A total of 45 official episodes and 2 special episodes aired this season.

 Cast

 The fifth season featured nine star billing cast members, with various other dancers and moms appearing throughout the season.
 This season is the first to feature JoJo Siwa and Brynn Rumfallo.